 - Try to use light clothing that covers your arms and legs.
-Because you don’t won’t to feel too hot, opt for pieces of clothing that are loose and airy.
-This way you won’t be as hot and you the mosquitoes will be less attracted to you.
+Because you don’t want to feel too hot, go for pieces of clothing that are loose and airy.
+This way you won’t be as hot and the mosquitoes will be less attracted to you.

-- Try to using clothing that is light in colour.
-Besides, keeping you cooler than dark clothing they also don’t attract mosquitoes as easily.
+- Try using clothing that is light in color.
+Other than keeping you cooler than dark clothing they also don’t attract mosquitoes as easily.

-- If you go to have dinner outside for example, remember that the evenings are one of the times where mosquitoes are more active.
-Or if you go on a hike in the jungle don’t wear short-sleeved t-shirts and shorts because mosquitoes are attracted to wood and low lighting.
+- If you go to have dinner outside, for example, remember that the evenings are one of the times when mosquitoes are more active.
+Or if you go on a hike in the jungle don’t wear short-sleeved T-shirts and shorts because mosquitoes are attracted to wood and low lighting.

-- If you don’t like the idea of spraying yourself several times of the day with mosquito repellent full of chemicals you can also use repellent bracelets that are made of more natural ingredients and can still protect you against the bites of mosquitoes.
+- If you don’t like the idea of spraying yourself several times a day with mosquito repellent full of chemicals you can also use repellent bracelets that are made of more natural ingredients and can still protect you against the bites of mosquitoes.